Skip To Main Content

 Curriculum and Instruction

-MPCSD's standards, units, resources and general timing of content and instruction are aligned to the California Common Core Standards, Next Generation Science Standards, and various other state and national standards for all subjects taught within MPCSD.
+MPCSD's curriculum is aligned with California Common Core Standards, Next Generation Science Standards, and other state and national benchmarks across all subjects.

 Step 1: Standard Classification